jamiephan/GameletAPI.friendlist/README.md

 - `NicknameKey` - Set the key for Nickname, default: `userNickname`

 - `forceDownload` - This will force the file to be downloaded from the browser (it ill keep the file extension as user specified, but will only convert `jsonp` into `json`).
-The default file name is `friendlist`, this cannot be changed, but will able in the future commits.
+The default file name is `friendlist-{username}`, this cannot be changed, but will able in  future commits.

 Example: `http://localhost:8080/jamiephan/json?IDKey=userID&NicknameKey=userNickname`